robertbernardbrown/FriendMatch/README.md

 * Add more sophisticated error handling
 * Refactor code for brevity and enhanced usability
 * Add more styling to page
-* Add a picture upload button to simplify the picture process for deksktop and mobile
+* Add a picture upload button to simplify the picture process for desktop and mobile

 ## Authors